Macdonald River railway bridge, Woolbrook: Heritage listing

 This bridge is one of Whitton's major 1870s wrought iron bridges and is an excellent example of early bridge construction.
 The lattice girder is one of Whitton's original 12 bridges of that design and they represent the third stage of bridge construction in NSW following the stone viaduct and iron tubular bridges.

 This bridge is a member of the most significant group of colonial bridges in New South Wales.
 Collectively, as items of railway infrastructure, they contributed significantly to the history and development of New South Wales.
 Each bridge is an imposing structure at its site.
 In terms of contemporary bridge technology the wrought iron lattice bridge was among the best for major bridgeworks.

 Woolbrook rail bridge over McDonald River was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-Twelve wrought iron lattice railway bridges were built in New South Wales during the boom period for railway construction 1871-1887, starting at Aberdeen and ending at Cowra.
-Nine of the survivors are owned and managed by the RailCorp.
+Twelve wrought iron lattice railway bridges were built in New South Wales during the boom period for railway construction 1871–1887, starting at Aberdeen and ending at Cowra.
+Nine of the survivors are owned and managed by the Transport Asset Holding Entity.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.